danielmapar/VRFoundations/README.md

         1. Create an empty gameobject and position it in your scene.
         2. Create two cameras - one for the left eye and the other for the right eye.
 Drag both cameras on top of the empty game object.
 Reset their positions.

-        3. For the lft camera, set the viewport width to 0.5.
+        3. For the left camera, set the viewport width to 0.5.
         4. For the right camera, set the x coordinate of the viewport to be 0.5 and the width stay as 1.
         5. Shift the left camera to the left by an amount that’s half of the LSD value in meters.
 For example, if our LSD was 64mm, we’d shift the camera 32mm or 0.32 in Unity.
 (Remember that one Unity unit is equal to 1 meter.)
         6. Shift the right camera to the opposite.
 If our left camera was shifted to 0.32, like in our example, the right camera would move to -0.32.